For My Mother, Rama Bhattacharya, on her 3rd birthday in heaven

 By Lopa Banerjee

-First published in Incredible Women of India, February 2016.
+First published in Incredible Women of India, dated February 25, 2016.

 “Jokhon porbe na more payer chinho ei baante